Useful Utilities And Tips

 }

-to include filtering in your command matching or excluding process take a look at guards or @CommonHandler
+to include filtering in your command matching or excluding process take a look at guards or @CommonHandler.

 Generalize options for different methods¶